fxbabin/AWS_course/AWS_CSAA.md

 ## AWS account creation

 When we create a new account on AWS, we have an AWS Free Tier.
-It allows us to use some of AWS ressources for free each month during one year.
+It allows us to use some of AWS resources for free each month during one year.

 In order to create an AWS account, we must go to the following address [aws.amazon.com](aws.amazon.com).